zcebupelka/graphql-mcp-bridge/README.md

 - ⚡ **Runtime Safety**:
   - Built-in validation for all operations before execution
   - User-friendly error messages for validation failures
-  - Fallback handling for edge cases and malformed data Bridge
+  - Fallback handling for edge cases and malformed data

 ## Installation